 My research engages theoretical problems in marxism, psychoanalysis, and structuralism through formalist readings of the novel and cinema.
-I am currently at work on two book projects.
+I have recently completed a manuscript The Order of Forms, and am working on another project, Marxism: Fight Club.

 (for essays and links, please see CV)